henrybear327/Proton-API-Bridge/README.md

 # Proton API Bridge

-Thanks to Proton open sourcing [proton-go-api](https://github.com/ProtonMail/go-proton-api) and the web, iOS, and Android client codebases, we don't need to completely reverse engineer the APIs.
+Thanks to Proton open sourcing [proton-go-api](https://github.com/ProtonMail/go-proton-api) and the web, iOS, and Android client codebases, we don't need to completely reverse engineer the APIs by observing the web client traffic!

 [proton-go-api](https://github.com/ProtonMail/go-proton-api) provides the basic building blocks of API calls and error handling, such as 429 exponential back-off, but it is pretty much just a barebone interface to the Proton API.
 For example, the encryption and decryption of the Proton Drive file are not provided in this library.